mautic/developer-documentation-new/docs/themes/getting_started.rst

 html/email.html.twig
 ^^^^^^^^^^^^^^^^^^^^^^

-This file defines the base template when creating a new email and should contain HTML suited for email clients.
+This file defines the base template when creating a new Email and should contain HTML suited for email clients.

 The GrapesJs builder supports the `mjml email framework <https://mjml.io/>`__.